Unveiling Replug 2.0: Explore the brand new interface, features and latest updates today. 🎉 Discover what's new!

 It’s vital to understand that URL filtering works at the protocol level, such as HTTP, FTP, and SMTP.
 It monitors accessibility requests using these protocols, blocking them if they target a prohibited URL and redirecting users to a block page.

 The Internet and telecom governing bodies usually control, monitor, and analyze web accessibility.
 Therefore, these institutions have the power to implement URL filtering.
-As a result, a single URL or a number of website URLs can be blocked out.
+As a result, a single URL or a number of website URLs can be blocked out, including those related to VoIP services.

 Related: What Does HTTP 302 Code Means?